 This storm has come in the form of COVID-19, a deadly virus that has destroyed cities, systems, and today threatens to sink our lives.
 A virus that has the most powerful country in the world paralyzed without knowing how to behave in the face of the crisis.
 We have never experienced a crisis like this one.
 And the problem is not simply the storm, but the uncertainty that the coronavirus brings.

 Now, how can we live in the midst of the coronavirus storm?
-If we go to the biblical text in discussion, we see the two attitudes that we can take.
+If we go to the biblical text, we see the two attitudes that we can take.
 We see the disciples anxious and desperate because they are afraid that they will lose their lives.
 And on the other hand, we see Jesus sleeping in the middle of the storm.
-How is it possible that you can have two such different reactions in the midst of this storm experience?
+How is it possible that you can have two such different reactions in the midst of this experience?

-Let’s go back to the boat where Jesus and his disciples are facing the storm that came to them in their dark night.
-In the midst of the storm, the thoughts that the disciples have are thoughts of danger, uncertainty, threat and death.
+Let’s go back to the boat, where Jesus and his disciples are facing the storm that came to them in their dark night.
+In the midst of the storm, the thoughts that the disciples have been thoughts of danger, uncertainty, threat, and death.
 Those thoughts produce emotions that are not difficult to decipher.
 Emotions such as fear and anguish at the threat of the storm.
-And that is why they behave desperately, anxiously and try on their own to find solutions to the problem apart from Jesus.
+And that is why they behave anxiously and try to find solutions to the problem on their own, apart from Jesus.